News Archive 2018

-Professor Elwood, Emeritus Professor in the School of Biological Sciences and a member of the Institute for Global Food Security (IGFS), has been awarded the British Society for Animal Science (BSAS) / RSPCA 2018 Award for Innovative Developments in Animal Welfare.
+Prof Elwood, Emeritus Professor in the School of Biological Science and a member of IGFS, has been awarded the British Society for Animal Science (BSAS) / RSPCA 2018 Award for Innovative Developments in Animal Welfare.

 The award is unusual in that BSAS has previously only acknowledged scientific research into farm animals; this is the first time it has paid tribute to work with invertebrates.

-Professor Elwood's studies into the question of pain in animals with no backbone – which has received wide, international media coverage – arose from a chance meeting with the seafood chef Rick Stein.
-After falling into conversation, Professor Elwood commented that he studied crustaceans while the TV chef cooked them.
+Prof Elwood’s studies into the question of pain in animals with no backbone – which has received wide, international media coverage – arose from a chance meeting with the seafood chef, Rick Stein.
+After falling into conversation, Prof Elwood commented that he studied crustaceans while the TV chef cooked them.

 Rick Stein then posed the question about feeling pain.
-"I was fascinated by this question – which had never been put to me before, despite working with invertebrates for decades", said Professor Elwood.
-"I set up some experiments that provided unexpected results."
+“I was fascinated by this question – which had never been put to me before, despite working with invertebrates for decades,” said Prof Elwood.
+“I set up some experiments that provided unexpected results.”

 Numerous further studies carried out by Elwood and his team provided results that were consistent with the idea of pain, rather than responses being merely reflexes.

-His work is now the basis for recent legal changes – as of March 2018, it will be considered an act of animal cruelty to boil a lobster alive in Switzerland.
-Meanwhile, the UK Government is actively sounding out if crustaceans should be considered 'sentient' in new laws on welfare.
+His work is now the basis for recent legal changes – as of last month (March 2018), it will be considered an act of animal cruelty to boil a lobster alive in Switzerland.
+Meanwhile, the UK government is actively sounding out if crustaceans should be considered ‘sentient’ in new laws on welfare.
 The UK Labour Party has already declared they should be.